 What Prerequisites Will I Need?

 Some of these programs may require you to have already completed some training in basic life support or cardiopulmonary resuscitation (CPR) or to hold certification as a healthcare provider, such as an EMT or nursing assistant.
 This could require the completion of a certificate or associate's degree, work experience and the passing of a national or state certification examination prior to entering an emergency room technician program.

 What Can I Expect from a Career in this Field?

 Working in an emergency room, you will typically be dealing with sick or injured patients who require immediate attention.
 According to the U.S. Bureau of Labor Statistics, emergency work can be high-stress due to risk of exposure to disease, life-or-death situations and long hours.
-The median annual wage of emergency room technicians was $32,821 as of 2018, according to PayScale.com.
+The median wage of emergency room technicians was $14.84 as of 2020, according to PayScale.com.